Bheith ar foluain go deo…

 “Are you scaring the new recruits, Daisuke?”
-Isis, the towering female Dragon with long, braided, and almost white hair, turned and threw a rock at him while jogging.
+Isis, the towering female Dragon with lavender wings and long braided almost white hair, turned and threw a rock at him while jogging.
 “You be nice to him!”

 Daisuke ducked and pointed at her with a laugh.
 “Careful.
 You could kill somebody throwing stones.”

 Cassius rolled his eyes.
 “Oh, so you heard about that.”

 “You have to admit that it’s funny.”
 Daisuke never seemed to stop smiling.
 Even in the perfect serious attention, he still seemed to have that mischievous grin.
 It was something in his black eyes, Cassius thought.
 Daisuke picked up a rock from the side of the trail without skipping a single strenuous beat and chucked it at the back of Isis’ head.

 She moved out of the way before it reached her and repeated her quick turn to send it colliding with his forehead.
 “Hey!” he cried, “You said to be nice to him; you said nothing about having to be nice to you!”

 Dragon Gabriel, who was even taller and more muscular than two of Isis, had bright green wings.
 He tilted his head back, groaning in a frightening low bass voice, “I’m surrounded by children.”

 Nicholas was a man after Gabriel’s own heart, and he stayed in the very front next to the squadron leader the entire time.
 Cassius could see the obvious fatigue in Nicholas and worried that the man might fall over from the stress.
 However, they never did.
 The Dragons in training made it to Moth Falls in a fair amount of time.

 “Alright, recruits, take a break!”